-Therefore business developers should listen more to their clients than talking to them.
+Therefore business developers should listen more to their clients than talk to them.
 You should listen to what exactly your client is talking about.
 You have to listen to his/her ideas, understand them, and see what (s)he wants from you before jumping into answering them uninformed.
 You can take notes during the session since people with ideas usually talk a lot about them in a detail.
 This will help you keep track of the information they are giving you and refer to them later when you want to start talking.

 One of the most critical businessman ethics for business developers (and generally everyone) is being trustworthy and reliable.
 This is an important skill.
-People tend to not trust business developers to share their ideas with.
-They are afraid that business developers might still their ideas.
+People tend to not trust business developers to share their ideas.
+They are afraid that business developers might still have their ideas.
 This is typical human behavior.
 Nobody can trust strangers after a meeting and talking to them once.
 As a business developer, you should never share people’s ideas, information, and secrets with anyone, and always keep them confidential.

 The hardest thing to do, especially for your new clients, is to show them that you are a reliable person and care about the confidentiality of their ideas and thoughts.
 When you are meeting your potential clients, they should feel they are talking to a trustworthy person they can rely on.
 To achieve this rather hard skill, you should know how trust forms in people’s minds.
 There are simple techniques that help you achieve that.
 For example, you should always be honest, transparent about everything, and show that you are committed to their requirements.

-Also, being on time for your meeting, not talking or gossiping about your previous projects, and avoid talking about other people’s projects & ideas can show you are a trustworthy and reliable person, making your potential clients open up and tell you about their ideas and thoughts.
+Also, being on time for your meeting, not talking or gossiping about your previous projects, and avoiding talking about other people’s projects & ideas can show you are a trustworthy and reliable person, making your potential clients open up and tell you about their ideas and thoughts.

 Straight-talking is actually a double-edged sword.
 It can be useful as well as dangerous.
 It depends where and how you decide to talk straight.
 If used correctly, it will yield positive results in a meeting or negotiation, but if used incorrectly, it can break deals and ruin negotiations.
 Let me explain what straight-talking is before telling you its possible destructive effects.

 Straight-taking means being transparent and honest about the progress & results of something when you are talking to a client or negotiating terms with someone.
-It means that you should maintain the reality in clients’ expectations, and tell them what they should expect in real-life scenarios.
+It means that you should maintain the reality of clients’ expectations, and tell them what they should expect in real-life scenarios.
 Client expectations are really important in the success of projects and businesses.
 If set unreally high, it could be problematic.
 A business developer honestly tells clients what they should expect or to raise or lower their expectations to be prepared if anything happened unexpectedly.